davide-marino00/PBI_DOCS/refac.md

 			        PrevBudget
 			    )
 ```
-- **DAX Explanation (Generated):** This DAX code snippet defines a measure called `Msr_Budget`, which is used to calculate a budget value based on sales data over time, specifically focusing on weekly performance.
+- **DAX Explanation (Generated):** This DAX code snippet defines a measure called `Msr_Budget`, which is used to calculate a budget figure based on sales data and the week of the year.
 Here’s a breakdown of what it does in simple business terms:

 1. **Identify the Current Week**:
-   - The measure starts by determining the current week number of the year using the `SELECTEDVALUE` function.
-This means it looks at the context in which the measure is being evaluated (like a report or dashboard) to find out which week is currently selected.
+   - The measure starts by determining the current week number of the year using `SELECTEDVALUE(DimDate[WeekNumberOfYear])`.
+This means it looks at the date context in which the measure is being evaluated and identifies which week it is.

 2. **Calculate Previous Budget**:
    - Next, it calculates a value called `PrevBudget`.
-This is done using the `CALCULATE` function, which modifies the context of the calculation.
+This is done using the `CALCULATE` function, which modifies the context in which a measure is evaluated.
-   - It uses the measure `[Msr_SalesPriceBaseCurrency]`, which presumably represents some form of sales or revenue in a base currency.
+   - Inside `CALCULATE`, it uses the measure `[Msr_SalesPriceBaseCurrency]`, which presumably represents some sales figure in the base currency.
-   - The `FILTER` function is applied to the `DimDate` table to include only those weeks that are earlier than the current week.
-The `ALLSELECTED` function ensures that any filters applied to the date dimension are respected, but it still allows for the calculation of previous weeks.
+   - The `FILTER` function is applied to the `DimDate` table to include only those weeks that are less than the current week.
+This means it sums up the sales figures for all previous weeks.

 3. **Return the Appropriate Value**:
    - Finally, the measure uses an `IF` statement to decide what to return:
-     - If the current sales measure `[Msr_SalesPriceBaseCurrency]` is not blank (meaning there is actual sales data for the current week), it returns that current sales value.
+     - If the current sales figure (`[Msr_SalesPriceBaseCurrency]`) is not blank (meaning there is actual sales data for the current week), it returns that current sales figure.
-     - If the current sales measure is blank (indicating no sales data for the current week), it returns the previously calculated budget value (`PrevBudget`).
+     - If the current sales figure is blank (indicating no sales data for the current week), it returns the previously calculated budget (`PrevBudget`).

 ### Summary:
 In summary, this measure calculates the budget for the current week based on sales data.
 If there are sales figures available for the current week, it uses those figures.
-If not, it falls back to the budget from previous weeks.
-This approach helps businesses understand their current performance against historical data, allowing for better decision-making and forecasting.
+If not, it falls back to the total sales from all previous weeks, effectively providing a way to estimate the budget when current data is missing.
+This helps businesses understand their performance against budget expectations, even in the absence of current week sales data.

 **`MSR_Cumulative Cost`**